“Everything has beauty if you look close enough, even slime mould”

 …and a bit about my art:

-My work has been exhibited at Sage & Salt Studio in Petersfield and was selected for The Women in Art exhibition at The Aspex Gallery in Portsmouth in 2023.
-I’m continuing to build my collection for private sales and future exhibitions and I’m excited about the prospect of producing large scale pieces and mixed media work.
+A selection of my drawings are currently for sale at Sage & Salt Studio in Petersfield, others have been featured in the May '25 edition of ‘Artist Close Up’ contemporary art magazine and ‘Rockpool’ was selected for ‘The Women in Art’ exhibition at The Aspex Gallery in Portsmouth.
+I’m continuing to build my collection for private sales and future exhibitions and am excited about producing large scale statement pieces.

 A customer once remarked that my drawings ‘just make you feel happy’ what more could I ask for!

-I hope you enjoy my drawings and if you have any questions or want to get in touch I’d love to hear form you so drop me a line x
+If you have any questions or want to get in touch I’d love to hear form you so drop me a line x